-- 1 teaspoon Salt
+- 1 teaspoon salt

-- Salt & Pepper
+- Salt & pepper

-- ½ Cup Panko
+- ½ cup panko

 - Put the eggplant nuggets in a colander in the sink, or over a bowl.
 Sprinkle the salt across the eggplant and toss with your hands to evenly coat.
 Let the eggplant sit with the salt on them in the colander while you prepare the rest.

 - In the meantime get three medium bowls ready.
-In the first bowl, add the flour, and season with a pinch of salt, and a few grinds of pepper.
+Bowl 1: add the flour, and season with a pinch of salt, and a few grinds of pepper.
 Stir to combine.
 I used whole wheat flour but almost any flour will work here.
 Bowl 2: mix together the ground flax with the warm water and set aside.
 The flax mixture will need to rest for about 5-10 minutes to thicken.
 Bowl 3: mix together the coconut and panko.